sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/reference/liferay-js-generator-commands-reference.md

 # Liferay JS Generator Commands Reference

-The available commands for bundles created with the Liferay JS Generator and migrated to use it are listed below.
+The available commands for widgets created, adapted, and migrated with the Liferay JS Generator are listed below.
 You can swap `npm` for `yarn` below if you prefer to use yarn instead.

+## Generated and Migrated App Commands

+Bundles created with the Liferay JS Generator and migrated to use it are listed below.

 | Command | Description |
 | --- | --- |